29 Jul Role and Duties of a Company Secretary

-For a private limited company, no qualifications are needed but for a public limited company the secretary needs to be qualified.
+For a private limited company, no qualifications are needed.
+However, for a public limited company, the secretary needs to be qualified.

-These are not laid down by statute but would normally be in the employment contract of the secretary.
+These are not consign by statute but would normally be in the employment contract of the secretary.

 Does the company secretary have any liability or special duties?

-The secretary may also have to make out a statement of the company’s affairs if an administrative receiver or a provisional liquidator is appointed, or if a winding-up order is made.
+The secretary may also have to make out a statement of the company’s affairs if an administrative receiver or a provisional liquidator is chosen, or if a winding-up order is made.

-What are the other duties of the company secretary?
+What are the other duties of the secretary?